urbit/docs/tutorials/hoon/doors.md

 Oops!
 Why didn't this work?
 Remember, `rs` isn't itself a door; it's an arm that produces a door.
 The `rs` in `rs(r %u)` resolves to the nameless parent core of `rs`, and the search for `r` commences there.
 But that face can't be found in that parent core -- it's not where we want to look.

 It's better simply to use the `~(arm rs arg)` syntax to replace the value of the `rs` door sample with `arg`.

-## Conclusion

-You've now reached the end of Chapter 1 of the Hoon tutorial.
-Ideally you should have a fair understanding of the fundamental concepts of subject-oriented programming: limbs, legs, faces, wings, arms, cores, gates, and doors.
-If you can master these concepts you should have little or no trouble learning to write substantial Hoon programs.
-Continue to [Chapter 2](atoms-auras-and-simple-cell-types) to get started.